 There are three input pins available on the 68000, called IPL0, IPL1, and IPL2.
 IPL stands for Interrupt Priority Level and each has a priority with 7 being the highest priority.
 These can be masked by the IPL bits in the status register.
-Inputs to the computer are put on the higher priority interrupts but in most cases the software doesn’t need any particular priories assigned to the levels.
 The interrupt priority is generated using a 74LS148 8 to 3 line encoder.

 The non-maskable interrupt can be triggered using the J4 header on the PCB.

 |3||PIT timer interrupt|

 This page contains information for revision 3 of the board.
 Information for revision 2 can be found here.